choderalab/rbd-ace2-contact-analysis/01_system_preparation/01_openmm_integrator/01_PDBs/README.md

 ## Notes on preparing the ACE2:RBD Complex using ISOLDE

-The fully glycosylated ACE2:RBD complex was constructed by aligning the previously constructed ACE2 and RBD systems with the refined `6m0j` [structure](https://github.com/thorn-lab/coronavirus_structural_task_force/tree/master/pdb/surface_glycoprotein/SARS-CoV-2/6m0j).
+The fully glycosylated ACE2:RBD complex was constructed by aligning the glycosylated/refined apo ACE2 and RBD systems to the (reference) refined `6m0j` [structure](https://github.com/thorn-lab/coronavirus_structural_task_force/tree/master/pdb/surface_glycoprotein/SARS-CoV-2/6m0j) and deleting the reference 6m0j structure.

-It was immediately clear that there were sever clashes between residues at the interface of ACE2 and the RBD.
+It was immediately clear that there were severe clashes between residues at the interface of ACE2 and the RBD.
 In order to accurately describe the interface [ISOLDE](https://isolde.cimr.cam.ac.uk/) was used for structural refinement.

 ### Steps taken in ISOLDE